-Yes, using a neti pot might look a little ridiculous, but these teapot-looking contraptions actually do wonders for nasal congestion.
-Some people swear by this, especially since they get relief so quickly without using medication.
+Yes, using a neti pot might appear a little ridiculous, but these teapot-looking contraptions actually do wonders for nasal congestion.
+Some people swear by them, especially as they get relief so quickly without using medication.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy